 “What is the meaning of this?”
 Lady Runestone demanded.
 The masked intruder stormed over to the noble, lightning dancing between his fingers.
 But as he reached her, one of the gathered stepped into his path, swinging a fist at his temple.
-Only the fist never found home, for in an instant, the ringleader touched the man before him, and as he did so, the unmistakable crack of lightning filled the air as the poor man was flung across the library.
+Only, the fist never found home, for in that instant, the ringleader touched the man before him, and as he did so, the unmistakable crack of lightning filled the air as the poor man was flung across the library.
 At this, the room erupted in a cacophony of screams and cries.

 “Everybody on their knees!” the ringleader bellowed once again.
 This time, all obeyed, including Lady Runestone, and as they fell to their knees, the other five began swiftly going through the kneeling crowd robbing them all.
 As for the ringleader, he hurried over to Tip, pulling the poor frightened little boy to his feet before rifling through his pockets.